-Lost Work & the Atmosphere
+Lost Work into the Atmosphere (see: Global Warming Models)

 Although clearly defined by PdV the lost work can numerous forms such as the simple upward displacement of our atmosphere.
 Or it may initially result in regional atmospheric pressure increases, which results in either a) an increase to the intermolecular collisions resulting in heat (remember that intermolecular collisions inelastic).
 Or b) that regional pressure increase will then try to expand resulting in a volume increase and/or intermolecular collision increase.